caleblyk12/BlinkMailBot/README.md

 # BlinkMailBot

 BlinkMailBot is a lightweight Python tool that notifies you on Telegram when you receive emails matching certain keywords.
 It checks your Gmail inbox every 30 seconds and forwards relevant messages to you.
+From getting 2FA codes on the fly, to having urgent work emails notifying you on your Telegram instantly, you take full control of what gets filtered and sent.

 ## Why?
 For whom?
 Emails are often delayed, buried, or missed in cluttered inboxes.
 BlinkMailBot solves this by surfacing only important messages directly to the platform you use most: Telegram.
 This improves response time and ensures critical messages never go unnoticed.